PrincetonML/SemanticVector/README.md

 # SemanticVector

-This is the code for the paper ["A Latent Variable Model Approach to PMI-based Word Embeddings"](https://arxiv.org/abs/1502.03520) and ["Linear Algebraic Structure of Word Senses, with Applications to Polysemy"](https://arxiv.org/abs/1601.03764).
+This is the code for the paper ["A Latent Variable Model Approach to PMI-based Word Embeddings"](https://arxiv.org/abs/1502.03520) and the paper ["Linear Algebraic Structure of Word Senses, with Applications to Polysemy"](https://arxiv.org/abs/1601.03764).

 ## Directories:
 1. data: contains some example test set